-Top 5 3rd Quarter Trades of Kl - GuruFocus.com
+Top 5 3rd Quarter Trades of KL - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Klingman & Associates, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were KLINGENSTEIN FIELDS & CO LP’s top five trades of the quarter.

-Klingman & Associates, LLC reduced their investment in ARCA:IVV by 38,750 shares.
-The trade had a 1.44% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $397.41.
+During the quarter, KLINGENSTEIN FIELDS & CO LP bought 222,623 shares of ARCA:XLK for a total holding of 230,730.
+The trade had a 1.46% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $136.2.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.